 \section{Introduction}

-Assessing the effects of multiple factors is crucial in various scientific fields, such as biomedical research, environmental sciences, and psychology.
-For instance, \cite{berenson1998association} used the Bogalusa Heart Study to investigate the effect of multiple cardiovascular risk factors on atherosclerosis in children and young adults; \cite{rillig2019role} studied how ten global change factors affect soil properties, soil processes, and microbial biodiversity.
+Assessing the effects of multiple factors is crucial in various scientific fields, such as biomedical research, environmental sciences, and psychology, as it helps shape decision-making and policy development.
+For instance, \cite{berenson1998association} used the Bogalusa Heart Study to investigate the effect of multiple cardiovascular risk factors on atherosclerosis in children and young adults, and \cite{rillig2019role} studied how ten global change factors affect soil properties, soil processes, and microbial biodiversity.
 A simple and common approach to evaluating the effects of multiple factors is to consider one factor at a time.
-However, this method requires considerable effort in terms of time and resources to estimate all the effects of interest with the same precision, as investigators need to repeat the procedure multiple times.
-Moreover, evaluating one factor at a time limits our understanding of how the effects of one factor depend on another, which could be informative in decision-making.
-For example, the effective treatment of complex diseases such as sepsis, dementia, and stroke may require combining treatments to target multiple components in cellular pathways \citep{berry2015platform}.
-To understand both the main effects and interactions of multiple factors, randomized factorial experiments involving random assignments of all possible treatment combinations to units can be a useful tool \citep{wu2011experiments}.
-Extensive research has been conducted on randomized factorial experiments, including studies by \cite{dasgupta2015causal,dong2015using,branson2016improving,lu2016covariate,lu2016randomization,mukerjee2018using,zhao2018randomization,egami2018causal,zhao2022regression,pashley2022causal,zhao2023covariate}.
-Although randomized experiments are considered the gold standard for estimating causal effects, they are not always feasible due to ethical or practical considerations.
-Consequently, investigators often have to rely on observational data.
-However, the non-random treatment assignment mechanism in observational studies poses challenges for drawing reliable causal inferences, necessitating the removal of confounding effects of observed covariates.
-To our knowledge, no design-based methods tailored for observational studies with factorial treatment structures are available in the literature.
-Therefore, it is essential to investigate how we can design observational studies to emulate a randomized factorial experiment to estimate the effects of multiple factors and their interactions simultaneously.
+However, this method requires considerable time and resources to estimate all effects of interest with the same precision, as investigators need to repeat the procedure multiple times.
+Moreover, evaluating one factor at a time limits our understanding of how the effect of one factor depends on other factors, which is critical in complex systems.
+For example, effective treatments of diseases such as sepsis, dementia, and stroke require combining treatments to target multiple components in cellular pathways \citep{berry2015platform}.